Someleze79/Cash-Balance-App/README.md

 - *useContext / useReducer* – Global state management
 - *JavaScript (ES6+)* – Application logic
 - *CSS* – Styling and layout

 ---

+### 🧪 How to use

+1. Enter an amount in the input field
+2. Choose an action:
+- Deposit
+- Withdraw
+- Add Interest
+- Apply Charges
+3. View the updated balance instantly

+---